natalieagus/50002-2022/_problemset/problemset2.md

 &= CD + C\bar{B} + AB
 \end{aligned}$$
 <br>
-<i>Note: convince yourself that the simplified form allows you to make a cheaper and smaller combinational logic device (because we use lesser number of gates).</i>
+<i>Note: convince yourself that the simplified form allows you to make a cheaper and smaller combinational logic device (because we use less number of gates).</i>
 </p></div><br>